You don’t learn about it in art school.

-I know it is hard for artists to think about art buyers and art collectors in terms of numbers.
-On a personal level, it is not about numbers, but in building a career it is always about them.
+I know it is hard for artists to think about art buyers and art collectors regarding numbers.
+On a personal level, it is not about numbers, but in building a career, it is always about them.

 Most full-time artists aim to make more than $225,000 in their careers.
 That is why you need to use your collectors as a base and build your third-party sales on top of it.
 Collectors will buffer you when other distribution channels fail.
 They give you the confidence and income to make the right decisions and even say no to tempting, but risky propositions.